What is Verzenio™ (abemaciclib)?

-- Lowered white blood cells, red blood cells (anemia), or platelet counts1,3
+- Lowered white blood cells, red blood cells (anemia), or platelet counts

-These are not all the possible side effects of abemaciclib .
-Patients should talk to their doctor about what to expect with treatment with abemaciclib.
+These are not all the possible side effects of abemaciclib.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with abemaciclib.

 Things to know about abemaciclib

-People taking abemaciclib should avoid eating grapefruit, drinking grapefruit juice, or consuming grapefruit containing products, as grapefruit products may increase the levels of abemaciclib in the body, which can increase the potential for side effects.1,3
+Avoid eating grapefruit, drinking grapefruit juice, or products that have grapefruit while taking abemaciclib.
+These products may increase the levels of abemaciclib in the body, which can increase the potential for side effects.1,3